gosanbruno/gosanbruno.github.io/_posts/2018-10-06-disneyland.md

 Hotel: Hyatt Place at Anaheim Resort/Convention Center
 ---

+Cost: 40,600 points or approximately $609.00 including taxes & fees

+Extra fees: $20 per day fee for parking

 At first I wanted to stay at the Disney Grand California on the park grounds but the weekend was prohibitively expensive at around $700 per night! $2,100 for a 3-day weekend in SoCal?
 I don't think so.
 I probably get 6 nights in a pretty good hotel in Hawaii for that.

 There are plenty of hotels in the Disneyland area to choose which gave us serious paralysis by analysis.
-We filtered according to this criteria, which the Hyatt Place mostly satisfied.
+We filtered through the options applying the following criteria which the Hyatt Place mostly satisfied.

-Filter criteria 1: Free hot breakfast, not continental breakfast.
-In the 3 nights we stayed at the Hyatt place we had scrambled eggs, hard boiled eggs, pancakes, waffles, bacon, sausage, oatmeal, cold cereals, english muffins and assorted fruit.
+__Filter criteria 1: Free hot breakfast, not continental breakfast.__ In the 3 nights we stayed at the Hyatt place we had scrambled eggs, hard boiled eggs, pancakes, waffles, bacon, sausage, oatmeal, cold cereals, english muffins and assorted fruit.
 Overall I would say they offer a good hot breakfast on par with IHOP/Denny's.

-Filter criteria 2: In-room fridge.
-We need a fridge for late night milk.
+__Filter criteria 2: In-room fridge.
+Bonus points for microwave.__ We need a fridge for late night milk.
 I was hoping for a mini kitchenette with a microwave and some plates but it turns out we wouldn't have needed the microwave anyway because we in the parks for lunch and had dinner with my family each night.

-Filter criteria 3: walking distance to the park.
-The Hyatt place is a 20 minute walk from the front door to the Disneyland entry gates.
+__Filter criteria 3: walking distance or frequent shuttle to the park.__ The Hyatt place is a 20 minute walk from the front door to the Disneyland entry gates.
 It's an easy walk.
 The only frustration is that the wait times for crosswalks are probably around 2-minutes per intersection.
 The hotel is conveniently across the street from Disney's Toy Story parking lot.
 It's about a 5-7 minute walk to the shuttle bus area and a 5-7 minute bus ride to the gate.
 The shuttles are abundant so we didn't wait for more than 5 minutes to go from standing in line to the bus leaving to get to the park.

-I was very satisfied with Hyatt Place.
-It is a solid option for a Disneyland hotel.
-We also considered going to *Hyatt House* which is one block closer to the park entrance gate but it cost $40 more per night.
-Given our criteria I don't regret making the distance for cost tradeoff.
+__Overall I was very satisfied with Hyatt Place.__ It is a solid option for a Disneyland hotel.
+We considered staying at the *Hyatt House* which is about half the distance to the park entrance gate but it cost $40 more per night.
+Since Hyatt Place satisfied our requirements I don't regret trading the distance for cost.

-Cost: 40,600 points or approximately $609.00 including taxes & fees Extra fees: $20 per day fee for parking

 Car: Standard sedan from Alamo LGB airport
 ---

+Cost: 14,438 points / $216.57 including taxes & fees.

+Extra fees: No extra fees to drop off car at LAX.

-I like renting cars at LGB because the car rental lot is directly across the street from the terminal.
+I like renting cars at Long Beach Airport (LGB).
+The car rental lot is directly across the street from the terminal.
 The downside is that the Alamo/Enterprise booth always has a line!
 There are 6 car rental agencies on the premises but everybody has to get in line at Alamo.
 Clearly they must be the cheapest.
 We got a nice surprise this time around because I reserved a Camry from Alamo but they gave me a free upgrade to a Premium class Nissan Maxima with 300hp because that's all they had.
 The Maxima felt like driving a Ferrari compared to my daily-driving 150hp Toyota Prius V. :-)

-Cost: 14,438 points / $216.57 including taxes & fees.
-Extra fees: No extra fees to drop off car at LAX.
+Disneyland: 2-days, 1 park per day
+---

+Cost: 2 adult tickets, 1 youth ticket. $618

+We opted for the 1 park per day passes because we've never been to California Adventure.
+My brother had a season pass to the parks 2 years ago and he assured me that California Adventure has enough to see to fill a 1-day pass.
+We bought directly from the Disneyland website and eschewed the recently introduced MaxPass option.
+MaxPass might have been worthwhile at Disneyland but we did OK at California Adventure without it.

+California Adventure
+---

+Cost: $50 lunch, $40 midway games, $10 snacks

+We woke up around 7am, ate breakfast and walked over to the entrance gate.
+Disney has bag-check and metal detector scanning before you get to the ticket booths.
+The security guards do a comprehensive through everbody's bags.
+Outside food is allowed so I brought a lot food & drink (a couple Cokes, chips, juice boxes, granola bars, fruit gummi snacks).
+It took us around 10 minutes to get through the line.
+After all is said in done we got in through the park gate at 8:30 in the morning.
+Nice!

+Without going into too much detail here's how we did the day.

+* 8:30 get into park, go to Cars Land
+* Get FastPass for Radiator Springs Racers (1:45pm-2:45pm)
+* Ride Mater's Graveyard Jam-BOO-ree.(a.k.a.
+Mater's Junkyard Jamboree when it's not Halloween) 5-minute wait
+* Luigi's Honkin' Haul-O-ween was closed
+* Took a photo with one of the characters
+* Ride Ariel's Undersea Adventure, 5-minute wait
+* Ride Golden Zephyr, 5-minute wait
+* Ride Jumpin' Jellyfish, 5-minute wait
+* Pick up FastPass for Toy Story Midway Mania (3:15pm-4:15pm)
+* Pixar Pal-a-round, non-swinging.
+30-minute wait.
+* Play some Games at Pixar Pier. $5 per play
+* Lunch at Cocina Cucamonga
+* Attend Turtle Talk with Crush from Finding Nemo
+* Ride Radiator Springs Racers with FastPass, 30-minute wait
+* Take a break to people watch
+* Ride Midway Mania
+* Explore Redwood Creek Challenge Trail
+* 4:30pm, Done!
+We had to leave park to go to dinner.
+* Later in the evening my wife went back to the park to ride the Incredi-coaster and she watched some of the parade which looked really impressive but there's no way the kids would have been able to survive another 2 hours at the park.
+* Park closed at 10pm.

+Disneyland
+---

+Cost: $90 lunch, $10 snacks